txtdirect/website/README.md

 ---

-Copyright 2017 - The TXTdirect Website Authors%!(EXTRA string=output)
+Copyright 2017 - The TXTdirect Website Authors